 We will keep this information for up to 10 years after the end of the study and then destroy your personal details so that they can no longer be linked to the information we collected.

 Who is the Data Controller?

-Sheffield Health and Social Care NHS Foundation Trust is the data controller.
+Sheffield Health and Social Care NHS Foundation Trust and the University of York will be joint data controllers.